 The first part of the report, Living in Lawrenceville, is broken into three sections:

-- Neighborhood Demographics & Need, which pulls primarily on 2010 and 2020 Census Data to quantify the change in residential composition, exploring questions of age, race, and poverty.
+- Demographics pulls primarily on 2010 and 2020 Census Data to quantify the change in residential composition, exploring questions of age, race, and poverty.

-- Housing, which uses a variety of sources to investigate housing composition, rising costs, the loss of subsidized housing availability, and new affordable housing developments.
+- Housing uses a variety of sources to investigate housing composition, rising costs, the loss of subsidized housing availability, and new affordable housing developments.

-This part is broken into two sections.
-The first part, Main Streets Businesses, is the result of a business district-wide survey led by LC staff in March 2022.
+- Lawrenceville’s Main Street Corridors is the result of a business district-wide survey led by LC staff in March 2022.
 Through this effort, we collected information including occupancy, condition of storefront, and type of business, among others.

-The second section, Overall Economic Development and Investment, is the result of an analysis of building permits, real estate sales, and ownership, as well as a review of development projects brought through the community process in recent years.
+- Economic Development and Investment is the result of an analysis of building permits, real estate sales, and ownership, as well as a review of development projects brought through the community process in recent years.